hashicorp/terraform-provider-boundary/docs/data-sources/scope.md

 # boundary_scope (Data Source)

 The scope data source allows you to discover an existing Boundary scope by name.
+Please note that the Global scope will always have an id of "global", and does not need to be discovered with this data source.

 ## Example Usage